meikemorren/CrossCulturalChallengesTPB/readme.md

 # Data and Code of Meta Analysis

 We conducted a meta-analysis on Theory of Planned Behavior (TPB) in the field of environmentally friendly behavior.
 Additionally, we have added personal norms to the framework to explore how they should be integrated with TPB.
 During the data collection, we tried to include studies from as many countries as possible so that we could make valid cross-cultural comparisons.
-This led to a dataset of 255 samples (described in 231 articles) from 50 countries.
+This led to a dataset of 255 samples (reported in 231 articles) from 50 countries.

 ## Folders